chlorophyllclaws/definitely-one-of-the-licenses/README.md

 # This is Definitely One Of The Licenses
 A personal fork of ErikMcClure's Bad Licenses repo.
 A table of contents is provided here with titles and a summary of what the license does.
 Sources, when available, are provided in the descriptions.
 Also, don't take this seriously.
 Or anything I say for that matter.

-UNOFFICIAL LEGAL ADVICE: I'm using these because I AM THE FOOL THAT FEARS NAUGHT; I AM TOO FAR GONE, BEYOND SALVATION.
+UNOFFICIAL LEGAL ADVICE: I AM THE FOOL THAT FEARS NAUGHT; I AM TOO FAR GONE, BEYOND SALVATION.

 * **[Buena Onda License Agreement](BOLA-License)**